Theology

 Program Requirements

-• Each candidate for the Ph.D. in Theology must demonstrate a reading competency in two foreign languages which are theologically relevant.
+Each candidate for the Ph.D. in Theology must demonstrate a reading competency in two foreign languages which are theologically relevant.

 Student Funding

-Each year the Department of Theology appoints a limited number of graduate assistants, normally for Ph.D. students.
+Each year the Department of Theology appoints a limited number of graduate assistants.
 Assistantships include full tuition and fees, and a competitive multi-year stipend.
-Graduate assistants carry a full-time course load and fulfill requirements for their assistantships by completing work as a GA during coursework and as a Teaching Fellow during their third and fourth years of the program.
+Graduate assistants carry a full-time course load and fulfill requirements for their assistantships by completing work as a TA during coursework and as a Teaching Fellow during their third and fourth years of the program.
 All applicants for admission into the Ph.D. degree will automatically be reviewed as candidates for graduate assistant positions.
+Ph.D. candidates may also be employed by the department on a part-time basis for teaching undergraduate courses.

 Partial Tuition Discounts

-• 50% Discount for Clergy and Vowed Religious:
+• 50% discount for clergy and vowed religious,

-• 50% Discount for students over age 60.
+• 50% discount for students over age 60.